oriuminc/vagrant-ariadne/README.md

 `plugins=(plugin1 plugin2 plugin3 bundler)`).
 * Lastly, add `vagrant` to the list of `bundled_commands` in `~/.oh-my-zsh/plugins/bundler/bundler.plugin.zsh`.
 * Restart a new terminal session and you're good to go!
+(You will still need to use `bundle exec` for the rare `rvmsudo` command.)

 Goals
 -----